agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 -   remove

 The `insert` queries are used for both insert and updating data while `remove` queries are used to delete data from the database.

+## Immutable queries

+Immutable queries read the data from the database and there can be unlimited number of concurrent queries running against the database at the same time.
+There are two types of immutable queries:

+-   select
+-   search

+The `select` queries are used to read the data from the database using known `id`s of elements.
+The `search` queries are used to find the `id`s and the result of search queries is thus often combined with the `select` queries.

 ## Insert